KiwianLeigh/100-days-of-code/r1-log.md

 I completed the "CSS Grid" section (7/8) of freeCodeCamp's Responsive Web Design Certification.
 Reached the last section, the projects: Project 1 - Tribute Page.
 I created a new repo on my GitHub account to keep track of the Projects' solutions (https://github.com/KiwianLeigh/freeCodeCamp).
 Finally, I completed the "Hello world" Tutorial from GitHub guides (https://guides.github.com/activities/hello-world/)

+### R1D9 - 2020/03/29
+I started working on the first Project of the Responsive Web Design Certification: Project 1- Tribute Page.
+It's focused on the usage of HTML5 and CSS.
+I'm using CodePen, and created a new branch to keep track of the changes in github in the following URL: https://github.com/KiwianLeigh/freeCodeCamp/tree/fcc-tribute-page-rmt/Responsive%20Web%20Design%20Certification/Tribute%20Page